IanPeake/FatMaxxer/README.md

 According to recent research (see below) the FatMaxxer Android app may help you to exercise at the optimum effort level for fat burning, measured using just a Polar H10 heart rate strap. **This app requires a Polar H10** (or possibly H9).

-Public Release should go here: https://play.google.com/store/apps/details?id=online.fatmaxxer.publicRelease1 .
+Public Release: https://play.google.com/store/apps/details?id=online.fatmaxxer.publicRelease1 .
+This version may lag significantly behind various test versions (see below).

 Download: see https://github.com/IanPeake/FatMaxxer#testers-wanted below.